Relationships

 - Not shared with meeting participants

-- You control what meetings are included via calendar settings
+- You control which meetings are included via calendar settings

 Frequently Asked Questions